- MSLA Program

 - Learn about university events/announcements

-Username: Banner ID beginning 87
+Username: Student ID beginning with 87

-Blackboard is best accessed in one of two ways:
+Canvas is best accessed in one of two ways:

-- By navigating directly to blackboard.du.edu, or
+- By navigating directly to canvas.du.edu, or

 All of the courses for which you are enrolled appear on the right side of the screen.
 This is where you will find the MSLA Orientation course.

-Email: DU and DU LAW
+Email: DU and DU Law

-To access your DU LAW email:
+To access your DU Law email:

 - Go to the MSLA homepage and click on the student webmail login, or click here to be directly sent to the webmail login.